Shankar-Reddy-S/Shankar-Reddy-S/README.md

 # 👋 Welcome to My Data Science Portfolio!

 Greetings!
 I'm Shankar Reddy Syamala, a dedicated data scientist and machine learning aficionado.
-Within this repository, you'll find a curated collection showcasing my expertise in extracting insights and building predictive models using Python, SQL, and Snowflake.
+Within this profile's repositories, you'll find a curated collection showcasing my expertise in extracting insights and building predictive models using Python, SQL, and Snowflake.

 ## About Me 🧑‍💼